its-segu/monday-exercise/README.md

 2. Promote the draft to **Live**.
 The app then appears in the workspace's App Marketplace, ready to install on a board.

-## Automation setup (manual, in monday's UI)

-The take-home asks for "at least one automation."
-All three below are configured in monday's no-code automation builder, directly on the Production Orders board — there is no automation code in this repo.

-For each one: open the board → click **Automate** (top-right) → **+ Create custom automation** → fill in the sentence shown → **Create automation**.

-### 1. New order notification — must-have

-> When **status** changes to **New Order**, notify **subscribers** that
-> **{Item Name}** needs production.

-Fires every time our Kanban intake modal creates an order, because the form lands the new item with status set to "New Order" (see `createOrderItem` in `frontend/src/api/boardQueries.js`).

-### 2. Item updated notification

-> When **a column changes** in this board, notify **subscribers** that
-> **{Item Name}** was updated.

-Fires whenever an order is edited — either via drag-and-drop in our Kanban (status change) or via the native item card after a designer clicks **Open in Monday** on the order details modal.

-### 3. Item deleted notification

-> When **an item is deleted** from this board, notify **subscribers**
-> that **{Item Name}** was deleted.

-Fires when an order is removed via the native item card. monday captures the item name before the row is removed so the notification still identifies which order disappeared.

-### Why "subscribers" instead of a named user

-Picking **subscribers** as the recipient means everyone added to the board receives the notification, not just one hard-coded user.
-As the customer's team grows, the automation scales without reconfiguration.
-For a single-user trial workspace, the only subscriber is you — so the notifications still reach you during the demo.

-### Other automations that pair well with this board

-If the customer wants to extend further, these are zero-code additions:

-- `When status changes to Done, set Order Complete Date to today` — drives any "Order Turnaround" formula column you choose to add.
-- `Every day at 9:00 AM, notify subscribers that orders in [Stuck] need attention` — surfaces stalled work without manual triage.

 ## Updating column IDs

 The Kanban talks to the board via column IDs hard-coded in